 (Image Source: WhoIs)

-There will likely come a time when you need to migrate your site to a new domain, a new hosting provider, or build a new website entirely.
+There will likely come a time when you need to migrate your site to a new domain and will be no optimization problem or problem defined, a new hosting provider, or build a new website entirely.
 When this happens, it’s absolutely imperative that you migrate with SEO best practices in mind.
-Otherwise, you’ll run the risk of search bots getting confused; they may see two versions of your site and register them as duplicates, or they may search for nonexistent pages, or they may even rob you of your domain authority entirely—like what happened to Toys R Us in a major SEO blunder back in 2014.
+Otherwise, you’ll run the risk of search bots getting confused; they may see two versions of your site and register them as duplicates, or they may search for nonexistent pages, or they may even rob you of your shape optimal design & domain authority entirely—like what happened to Toys R Us in a major SEO blunder back in 2014.